coparaoji/coparaoji/something.md

 By focusing on these areas and utilizing these resources, you'll be well-prepared to tackle the fluids and circuits questions on the MCAT.

-Understanding the conceptual topics for fluids is crucial for mastering the physics portion of the MCAT.
 Here are the key concepts and an example MCAT question to illustrate them:

 ### Key Conceptual Topics for Fluids